Hard labels sampled from sparse targets mislead rotation invariant algorithms: Conclusion

 This work demonstrates a fundamental limitation of rotation invariant algorithms when the loss is the logistic loss and the labels are sampled from a sparse target.
 A general class of rotation invariant algorithms includes gradient descent on feed forward neural networks with a fully connected input layer that is initialized with a rotation invariant distribution.
 Our lower bound holds across this entire class of algorithms.
 Analogous results have been shown before for the square loss \cite{pmlr-v272-warmuth25a}.
-The generalization to logistic loss is important because of its ubiquitous use in Machine Learning.
-The proof techniques needed for logistic loss are significantly more involved.
-As in the linear regression case, we show that there are simple non-rotation invariant algorithm that can learn sparse targets more efficiently: GD on the spindlified network of Figure \ref{fig:1-spindly} (left).
-The key point is that it suffice to change the structure of the network while the algorithm (GD with early stopping) can stay the same.
-We list several open problems as future work:
+We believe this phenomenon is fundamental but underappreciated: it shows that standard optimization procedures can remain statistically suboptimal when their symmetry conflicts with the nature of data.
+In Appendix~\ref{prac-circum}, we provide experiments showing that the gap persists even for anisotropic input distributions.
+Proving a corresponding lower bound in this setting remains open.